Medical Report Template: Free Download for Clinical Use

 What Does This Medical Report Template Include?

-This medical report template includes nine sections: patient identifiers, date and time of service, chief complaint, clinical history, examination findings, assessment, plan of care, provider credentials and signature, and an amendment section.
+This medical report template has nine sections.
 Together they form a recommended structure for a complete encounter record, drawn from common documentation practice.
 Completing each one helps you avoid a denied claim, an audit flag, or an incomplete chart.

 • Patient identifiers.
 Name, date of birth, and medical record or account number.
 These connect the record to the right patient.
 Common mistake: leaving the MRN blank when a name search returns multiple patients.